NicolasVPC/iom-wikijs-storage/notes/symfony_configuration/doctrine/building_db.md

 ## Create entity with Doctrine
-To create an entity just run `php bin/console make:entity`, we'll set the entities for `product` and `order'.
+To create an entity just run `php bin/console make:entity`, we'll set the entities for `product` and `order`.